Advance copies of this statement are made available to the press

 other major industries showed little change.

 Average hourly earnings of all employees on private nonfarm

-percent.
-From April 2012 to April 2013, the Consumer Price Index
+From October 2012 to October 2013, the Consumer Price Index for

 Turning now to our survey of households, the unemployment

 rate decreased by 0.3 percentage point in November to 7.0

 percent.
 The number of unemployed persons fell by 365,000 over

 the month.
 Among the unemployed, the number of persons on